Existing community gardens

 Ashfield Park Community Garden

 The Ashfield Park Community Garden started in March 2015.
 The garden is located on the north-western end of the park, behind Ashfield Bowling Club.
-The garden consists of a raised u-shaped garden bed and four surrounding garden beds.
+The garden consists of a raised u-shaped garden bed, four surrounding garden beds and two large round garden beds.
 These garden beds are communal spaces, with a rotation of seasonal crops.

 Taringa Street Community Garden